Azure/azure-event-hubs-spark/docs/spark-streaming-eventhubs-integration.md

 - Up to 2 MB per second of egress events (events consumed from an event hub).

 With that said, your TUs set an upper bound for the throughput in your streaming application, and this upper bound needs to be set in Spark as well.
-In Spark Streaming, this is done with the `maxRatePerPartition` (or `maxRatesPerPartition` for per partition configuration).
+In Spark Streaming, this is done with `maxRatePerPartition` (or `maxRatesPerPartition` for per partition configuration).

 Let's say you have 1 TU for a single 4-partition Event Hub instance.
 This means that Spark is able to consume 2 MB per second